New Hampshire Army National Guard: History

 The 195th Infantry Regiment, as a Regimental Combat Team, was allocated to the New Hampshire National Guard after the war as its primary combat unit and organized throughout 1947 and 1948.
 Outside of the 195th RCT, the postwar NH ARNG also included the 210th and 744th Antiaircraft Artillery Gun Battalions under the 197th Antiaircraft Artillery Group.
 The 197th Antiaircraft Artillery Group headquarters was mobilized for federal service from 1950 to 1952 during the Korean War, fulfilling training responsibilities at Camp Stewart.
 The Guard was expanded with the addition of the 237th Military Police Battalion in 1950.

 The NH ARNG restructured as a pure artillery force in 1954 with the breakup of the 195th Infantry Regiment, in which it and pre-existing military police and engineer company were converted into artillery units.
 The new force structure consisted of the 172nd Field Artillery Group with 105 mm self-propelled howitzers and the 148th Field Artillery Group with 8-inch self-propelled howitzers.
 The 172nd Field Artillery Group included the 172nd Field Artillery Battalion, the former artillery unit of the 195th RCT, and the 737th and 941st Armored Field Artillery Battalions.
 The 148th Field Artillery Group included the 421st and 574th Field Artillery Battalions.

 By 1958, the New Hampshire Army National Guard had a total strength of 3,700 men, with 3,000 in the field artillery groups and 700 in the anti-aircraft group.

-During the Vietnam War (1965-1973), the 3/197 Field Artillery (FA, "New Hampshire's Finest") served in Ap Phu Loi, South Vietnam, providing FA Forward Observer Teams and Artillery Liaison Teams in the II Field Force Area.
+During the Vietnam War (1965-1973), the 3-197 Field Artillery (FA, "New Hampshire's Finest") served in Ap Phu Loi, South Vietnam, providing FA Forward Observer Teams and Artillery Liaison Teams in the II Field Force Area.

 The 197th Field Artillery Group was reorganized as the 197th Field Artillery Brigade in 1978.

-In 1991, the 744 Transportation Company (T.C.) was deployed to Saudi Arabia, Kuwait, and Iraq during the Gulf War.
-The 744 T.C., 6th Transportation Battalion, 2nd Corps Support Command- 2nd COSCOM, VII Corps, US Army, was awarded the U.S. Army Meritorious Unit Commendation for their service in the Gulf War.
+In 1991, the 744 Transportation Company (TC) was deployed to Saudi Arabia, Kuwait, and Iraq during the Gulf War.
+The 744 TC, 6th Transportation Battalion, 2nd Corps Support Command- 2nd COSCOM, VII Corps, US Army, was awarded the U.S. Army Meritorious Unit Commendation for their service in the Gulf War.
 Captain Timothy Ainsworth was the 744 T.C.
 Commander.